OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSkinMaterial.md

         default: 1.0

-        <p>controls the amount of infuence of the alternate fuzz normal</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">controls the amount of infuence of the alternate fuzz normal</p>

     <h3>fuzz_roughness</h3>